Want to know what the BEST THING about intermittent fasting is? It’s AUTOPHAGY. This article is about autophagy and fasting.

 - mTOR or mammalian target of rapamycin is responsible for cell growth, protein synthesis, and anabolism.
 It promotes the activation of insulin receptors and will make the body build new tissue.

-- AMPK or AMP-activated protein kinase is a fuel sensor that is involved with energy balance.
+- AMPK or AMP-activated protein kinase is a fuel sensor that is involved with balancing energy deprived states

 Autophagy and Caloric Restriction